-- a one-time payment of \$5.0 million (the "IND Milestone Consideration Amount") within sixty days of the submission of an Investigational New Drug Application ("IND") to the United States Food and Drug Administration (the "FDA") or other applicable governmental authority in a foreign jurisdiction, which IND has not been rejected or placed on clinical hold by the FDA or such applicable foreign governmental authority within time specified in the Spitfire Merger Agreement; - a one-time payment of \$3.0 million (the "Phase 2 Milestone Consideration Amount" and together with the IND Milestone Consideration Amount, the "Regulatory Milestones") within sixty days of the initiation of a human clinical trial of a product candidate anywhere in the world; and - payments of up to \$80.0 million upon the achievement of specified worldwide net sales (the "Sales Milestones") of all products developed using the technology acquired in the License Agreement within ten years following the approval of a new drug application filed with the FDA.
+- a one-time payment of \$5.0 million (the "IND Milestone Consideration Amount") within sixty days of the submission of an Investigational New Drug Application ("IND") to the United States Food and Drug Administration (the "FDA") or other applicable governmental authority in a foreign jurisdiction, which IND has not been rejected or placed on clinical hold by the FDA or such applicable foreign governmental authority within time specified in the Spitfire Merger Agreement; - a one-time payment of \$3.0 million (the "Phase 2 Milestone Consideration Amount" and together with the IND Milestone Consideration Amount, the "Regulatory Milestones") within sixty days of the initiation (first patient, first dosing) of the first Phase 2 clinical trial of a product candidate anywhere in the world; and

+• payments of up to \$80.0 million upon the achievement of specified worldwide net sales (the "Sales Milestones") of all products developed using the technology acquired in the License Agreement within ten years following the approval of a new drug application filed with the FDA.

-The Regulatory Milestones will be payable in shares of the Company's Common Stock, with the number of shares of the Company's Common Stock to be issued in connection with each milestone amount, if any, are dependent on the share price at the time of achievement.
+The Regulatory Milestones will be payable in shares of the Company's Common Stock, with the number of shares of the Company's Common Stock to be issued in connection with each milestone amount, if any, dependent on the share price at the time of achievement.
 The number of any shares issued in consideration for the IND Milestone Consideration Amount will be determined based on lower of (A) the average of the closing prices of our Common Stock as reported on the Nasdaq Global Market for the twenty (20) consecutive trading days prior to the IND Reference Date or (B) \$2.95.
-The value of any shares issued in consideration for the Phase 2 Milestone Consideration Amount shall be determined based the lower of (A) on the average of the closing trading prices of our Common Stock as reported on the Nasdaq Global Market for the Nasdaq Global Market for the twenty (20) consecutive trading days immediately preceding the date of the occurrence of the Phase 2 Milestone Event or (B) \$3.54.
+The value of any shares issued in consideration for the Phase 2 Milestone Consideration Amount shall be determined based the lower of (A) on the average of the closing trading prices of our Common Stock as reported on the Nasdaq Global Market for the twenty (20) consecutive trading the date of the occurrence of the Phase 2 Milestone Event or (B) \$3.54.

-The future contingent payments related to the Regulatory Milestones are stock-based payments accounted for under FASB Accounting Standards Codification Topic 480, Distinguishing Liabilities From Equity ("ASC 480").
+The future contingent payments related to the Regulatory Milestones are stock-based payments accounted for under ASC 480.
 Such stock-based payments are subject to a lock-up whereby 50% of the shares are released at 3 months and 50% are released at 6 months.
 The future contingent payments related to the Sales Milestones are predominately cash-based payments accounted for under FASB Accounting Standards Codification Topic 450, Contingencies.
-Accordingly, the Company will recognize the Sales Milestones when the contingency is resolved and the amount is paid or payable.
+Accordingly, the Company will recognize the Sales Milestones when the contingency is probable and the amount is reasonably estimated.